• Skip to primary navigation

 You'll Also Need

-A good blender is a must for this recipe.
-I have a Ninja Foodi Cold & Hot Blender (which was a gift from Ninja), and I love it!
-It pureed this Watermelon Soup in seconds, whereas my old blender would have taken minutes (plus lots of stirring to get things going).
-I haven't tried all the functions yet, but you can even cook soup in it and use it to make ice cream ... it's a great alternative to more expensive Vitamix machines.
+You will need a sharp knife, and a good blender is a must for this recipe.
+I have a Ninja Foodi Cold & Hot Blender (a gift from the company), and I absolutely love it!
+It's super powerful, and it pureed this Watermelon Soup in seconds, whereas my old blender would have taken minutes (plus lots of stirring to get things going).

 How to Pick a Watermelon